Skip to Content

 A frozen water hose like the one shown at this campground spigot means no water coming into your RV, and may also mean a plumbing disaster if your rig’s plumbing isn’t adequately protected from freezing temperatures.

-You can buy one as noted in the previous link, or you can make your own heated water hose as we’ve done.
-Either way, it’s very important to make sure that the water coming into your RV from your city water source can’t freeze during periods of winter RV living.
+However, if you plan to keep your RV stationary for longer than that in an area where ambient temps are likely to hit freezing or below on a regular basis, you may wish to invest in a heated water hose.
+You can buy one, or you can make your own heated water hose as we’ve done.
+Either way, it’s very important to make sure that the water coming into your RV from your city water source can’t freeze when the temps drop.

-Fill Propane or Connect to an External Propane Tank
+Fill Propane or Connect an External Tank

 Prior to heading out on a winter camping trip (or before getting settled at a long-term winter campsite), be sure to fill your propane tank/tanks, or obtain the necessary materials to connect to an external propane tank as we show in this YouTube video.